 If field-installing an additional disconnect switch, it is recommended that there is at least four feet of service room between the switch and system access panels.
 When providing or replacing fuses in a fusible disconnect, use dual element time delay fuses and size according to the rating plate.

-Discharge Air Temperature Sensor
+Discharge Air Temperature Sensor Without Indirect Gas Furnace

-The discharge air temperature sensor is factory-mounted in the blower discharge section of the unit behind the blower cut off plate.
+For units without an indirect gas furnace, the discharge air temperature sensor is factory-mounted in the blower discharge section of the unit behind the blower cut off plate.